Call for Atlanta short-term rental ban sparks talk of other rules

 “Diplomacy is the greatest weapon here,” said Pam O’Dell, executive director of the Short Term Rental Owners Association of Georgia, saying her group wants a seat at the table with residents and officials to talk about a solution short of a blanket ban.

 Shook’s taste for diplomacy ran short in August when he became one of the unhappy neighbors of Buckhead’s latest notorious party mansion at 3511 Roxboro Road.
 Events there this year have resulted in dozens of police calls and operated under such promotions as “the biggest topless pool party ever.”
-Neighbors say the events have in the past two years since the mansion was vacated by former owner and star musician Young Thug.
+Neighbors say the events have increased in the past two years since the mansion was vacated by former owner and star musician Young Thug.

 “Ironically, the best, quietest neighbor we had was a rapper.
 That was Young Thug,” said Shook.
 “And God, if I had known he was gonna be the best owner we ever had, I’d have taken him a Bundt cake.”